-- 6 egg whites, at room temperature
+- 6 large free-range whites, at room temperature

-- 2 cups caster sugar
+- 1 3/4 cup (350g) caster sugar

 - 2 tsp vanilla essence

-- 2 tsp white vinegar
+- 1 tsp white vinegar

-- 2 tbsp corn flour
+- 1 tsp corn flour

 - 300 ml cream, whipped

-- 3 tbsp powder sugar
+- 3 tbsp powder sugar, sifted

 - 2 tsp vanilla essence

-- strawberries, sliced
+- strawberries, sliced (or raspberries)

-Continue beating while adding the vinegar, vanilla and cold water.
-Continue beating while adding sugar a quarter of a cup at a time.
-Beat until stiff peaks form.
+In a large bowl, beat the egg whites with an electric mixer set on high until soft peaks form.
+Continue beating while adding sugar, a quarter of a cup at a time.
+Beat until firm peaks form and glossy.
 Mixture should be thick and glossy at this point.
-Remove electric mixer.
+Fold in vanilla and vinegar.
 Fold in corn flour.